 The main intention of the partners was to develop solutions which are based on novel fundamental research, but, at the same time, applicable in the industry.
 The integrative endeavour of the partners was to make all the production-related information available and manageable in a controlled, user-dependent way by the efficient use of information and communication technologies, i.e., to develop decision support systems, in order to help enterprises to cope with the problems of uncertainty and complexity, increase their efficiency, join in production networks and to improve the scope and quality of their customer relationship management.
 The partners wanted to make progress in the following - partly overlapping - directions, project clusters:

+• management and scheduling of large-scale

+- projects,

-- management and scheduling of large-scale projects, - · tele-presence and interactive multimedia [16], - monitoring of complex production structures [17].
+- tele-presence and interactive multimedia,

+- monitoring of complex production structures.

-Because of the limited space only the main results of the first cluster is presented below, which have less relation to the new project described in Section 3.
+Because of the limited space only the main results of the first cluster is presented below

-2.1 Management and Scheduling of Large-Scale Projects
+2.1.
+Management and Scheduling of Large-Scale Projects

-Project-oriented production and capacity planner

-The approach elaborated is applicable primarily in industries where complex, resource and cost intensive one-of-a-kind products are made on an engineering-to-order basis.
-Further on, production in a network was also considered where decisions on the allocation of tasks and the use of resources should concern both internal and external capacities; where the internal flow of materials should be synchronized with the incoming and outgoing flows [2].
+Project-oriented production and capacity planner; The approach elaborated is applicable primarily in industries where complex, resource and cost intensive one-of-a-kind products are made on an engineering-to-order basis.
+Further on, production in a network was also considered where decisions on the allocation of tasks and the use of resources should concern both internal and external capacities; where the internal flow of materials should be synchronized with the incoming and outgoing flows (Wiendahl and Lutz, 2002).
 All this makes the problem of planning extremely hard to solve.
 Conversely, the complex situations call for efficient, robust decision support methods.
-Hence, there is a need for intuitive and flexible models and fast, reliable solution techniques that scale-up well also to large problem instances [4].
+Hence, there is a need for intuitive and flexible models and fast, reliable solution techniques that scale-up well also to large problem instances (Monostori, et al., 2003).

-To handle this complexity the principle of aggregation was applied and certain details in the representation of products and orders, production processes, resource capacities, as well as of time were removed [18].
+To handle this complexity the principle of aggregation was applied and certain details in the representation of products and orders, production processes, resource capacities, as well as of time were removed (Váncza, et al., 2004).

-The basic idea is to model orders as projects (Figure 2) that compete for a number of limited-capacity resources [19].
-The method developed is based on a generalized version of the resource-constrained project scheduling problem and unifies the resource and the material flow oriented aspects of production and capacity planning [20], [21].
+The basic idea is to model orders as projects (Fig. 2) that compete for a number of limited-c

+Fig. 2) that compete for a number of limited-capacity resources (Márkus, et al., 2003).
+The method developed is based on a generalized version of the resource-constrained project scheduling problem and unifies the resource and the material flow oriented aspects of production and capacity planning (Kovács, et al., 2003).

-Figure 2: Project view of production plans.
+Fig. 2: Project view of production plans.

-Constraints due to the limited capacities of resources (Figure 3) and precedence relations between the activities are prescribed.
-The classical model which assumes fixed activity durations and a constant rate of resource utilisation during the entire processing of every activity has been extended so that
+Constraints due to the limited capacities of resources

+Fig. 3) and precedence relations between the activities are prescribed.
+The classical model which assumes fixed activity durations and a constant rate of resource utilisation during the entire processing of every activity has been extended so that resources can be shared out among activities continuously.

-- each activity can be executed with varying (even zero) intensity, - resources can be shared out among activities continuously.
+• each activity can be executed with varying (even zero) intensity,